wegfawefgawefg/wegs-drl-baselines/README.md

 These algorithms function as a starting point for your own implementations.
 While not distributed implementations, they could be used in production with minimal modification.
-These implementations include the most commonly used drl algorithms, and if hyperparameter tuned, achieve state of the art results in non-reward-sparse continuous control environments.
+These implementations include the most commonly used drl algorithms, and if hyperparameter tuned, can achieve state of the art results in non-reward-sparse continuous control environments.

 ## Prerequisites